'Somebody must have been looking over him' - Mum's relief after cyclist hit by two cars

 His mother added: "His cycle lights were switched on at the time, but he was not wearing a hi-res jacket or helmet.
 There are no lights on that road.

 "He will have an MRI scan at the Norfolk and Norwich University Hospital but there's no fractures.
-Somebody must have been looking over him, big time, as it could have been much worse."
+Somebody must have been looking over him as it could have been much worse."